fyra-jamil/PacMenExercise/README.md

 ## Installation / Requirements

- This project is required :
+ This project requires :
  - The code-editor such as Visual Studio Code or Notepad++.
  - Internet browser such as Google Chrome and Opera

+ How to open/use:
+ 1) Download the files into local environment.
+ 2) Run the index.html in selected browser.

 ## License
 This code is licensed by MIT.